Andrew Lambo: Oakland Athletics

 Lambo was claimed off waivers by the Oakland Athletics on November 6, 2015.
 He made the Athletics' Opening Day roster.
 In June 2016, Lambo was diagnosed with testicular cancer.
 He underwent surgical treatment, after which he made a full recovery.
 On October 6, 2016, Lambo was outrighted off of the 40-man roster and elected free agency on October 9.
 Lambo was resigned to a minor league contract for 2017.
 He played just 12 games with the Triple-A Nashville Sounds before landing on the disabled list with an injured wrist.
 Though cleared to play, he was released by the Athletics on May 14, 2017.

 Bridgeport Bluefish

 On June 6, 2017, Lambo signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 67 games he hit .293/.360/.423 with 5 home runs, 33 RBIs and 2 stolen bases.

 Lancaster Barnstormers

 On November 1, 2017, Lambo was drafted by the Lancaster Barnstormers in the Bridgeport Bluefish dispersal draft.